 Indoor pools should be inspected during the months of January, February, March, or April except for public swimming pools located at schools.
 It is acceptable to inspect pools at schools during September.
 Outdoor pools should be inspected during the operating season of May, June, July, or August.
 Pool inspections during the months of October, November and December should be avoided as much as possible.
-In no case should annual inspections be completed later than December 31st.

-Completed inspection reports are to be forwarded to the State within 2 to 4 weeks following the inspection, but in no case later than January 11, 2021, for 2020 inspections and October 5, 2021, for 2021 inspections completed by September 30, 2021.
+Completed inspection reports are to be forwarded to the State within two (2) weeks following the inspection, but in no case later than October 5, 2022, for 2022 inspections completed by September 30, 2022, under this contract.